 Project Risks: Indentifies the major risks that might impact project scope, cost, and schedule.
 Unforeseen environmental mitigation, right-of-way litigation, and inflation of construction materials or land values are only a few items that can adversely effect project development.
-The large ranges for schedule and cost are provided when there is little known regarding the risks.
-As projects develop and information about the risks is obtained, the level of confidence increases.
-Consequently, the schedule and cost ranges become smaller.
+Appendix B, Dealing with Project Risk, provides more details.